Ross Rowland: Steam excursion career

+ACE 3000 Project

 During the 1980s, with a spike in oil prices, Rowland was instrumental in forming American Coal Enterprises, an organization dedicated to the design and production of modern, coal-fired, reciprocating, direct-drive steam locomotives designed to reduce or eliminate operational concerns associated with steam locomotives and to operate with enough efficiency to be economically viable to railroads.
 Rowland managed to obtain permission from CSX Transportation to operate C&O 614 in freight service in 1985, to obtain data in order to finalize the ACE 3000 design.
-The ACE 3000 originally started development as a Steam turbine locomotive design, but was changed to a traditional reciprocating drive as development continued.
+The ACE 3000 originally started development as a steam turbine locomotive design, but was changed to a traditional reciprocating drive as development continued.

 A preliminary design for the ACE 3000 was developed, but active development stopped prior to any effort to build a demonstrator or prototype when oil prices fell in the mid-1980s, and it appeared that the disparity between coal and oil would not be sustained at a level significant enough to expect that a coal-fired locomotive would be economically feasible.

+21st Century Limited

-In 1992, Rowland along with Ralph Weisinger proposed the 21st Century Limited, a theme train hauled by C&O 614 with custom railcars and displays.
+In 1992, Rowland along with Ralph Weisinger proposed the 21st Century Limited, a theme train to highlight the achievements and discoveries of the 20th century hauled by C&O 614 and NYC 3001 with custom railcars and displays.
 Rowland initially projected the train would run by 1996, and 614 was briefly wrapped in the colors of the train for a photoshoot to advertise the project.
+Rowland sought out several sponsors for the train and was able to sign Chrysler as a sponsor.
 The project would eventually be cancelled.

-In the 1990s, Rowland operated public excursions on New Jersey Transit between Hoboken and Port Jervis until the retirement of C&O 614.
-Rowland has been a critic of the efficiency and effectiveness of the Steamtown National Historic Site.
+From 1996 to 1998, Rowland operated public excursions with C&O 614 on New Jersey Transit between Hoboken and Port Jervis.
+Rowland had been a critic of the efficiency and effectiveness of the Steamtown National Historic Site.

 Pacific Wilderness tourist train

 In the summers of 2000 and 2001, Rowland managed the Pacific Wilderness Railway (PAW) on Vancouver Island, British Columbia.
-This short-lived tourist train consisted of a few older coaches pulled by 2 GP20 diesels, traveling from Victoria to the peak of Malahat before returning to Victoria.
+This short-lived tourist train consisted of a few older coaches pulled by 2 GP20 diesels leased from the Ohio Central Railroad, traveling from Victoria to the peak of Malahat before returning to Victoria.
 The operation was criticized for lacking any proper station or accommodations at Malahat, and a lack of scenic sights along the route.
 Further criticism highlighted the age of the rolling stock, a failure to attract cruise traffic such as the success of Alaska's White Pass and Yukon Route, and the failure to bring in an operating steam engine due to weight limits on bridges over the PAW line.
-The operation failed, and ended operations in July 2001.
+The operation failed, and ended in July 2001.